Alvin-Janton/Threat-Hunting/Threat Hunting with Python/Docs/walkthrough.md

 This gives me a strong initial indication that the attacker enumerated buckets, enumerated objects, and then downloaded objects, behavior fully consistent with S3 exfiltration.

 ## Step 3.2 Event Classification
 In this step, I classify the S3 events into two separate DataFrames: one for `management events` and one for `data-access events`.
 Management events deal with high-level resource enumeration, while data-access events represent direct interaction with bucket contents.
-After classifying the events, I export each category to a CSV file for further analysis.
+After classifying the events, I export each category to a CSV/JSONL file for further analysis.

 ### Creating Files and Variables
 I first defined the paths for the CSV files that will store the results: